Critical legal studies: Continued influence

 Law and Critique is one of the few UK journals that specifically identifies itself with critical legal theory.
 In America, The Crit and Unbound: Harvard Journal of the Legal Left are the only journals that continue to explicitly position themselves as platforms for critical legal studies.
 However, other journals such as Law, Culture and the Humanities, the Harvard Civil Rights-Civil Liberties Law Review, The National Lawyers Guild Review, Social and Legal Studies, and The Australian Feminist Law Journal all published avowedly critical legal research.

+There are a number of important critical legal blogs: Critical Legal Thinking and the Marxist Legal Form both publish sophisticated critical legal theory.

+Criticism

+The stance "law is politics" of Critical legal studies has been criticized for rejecting the distinction between political argument and legal argument.
+Critical legal studies has been criticized as attacking the rule of law and separation of powers.
+The indeterminacy thesis stance by Critical legal studies has been criticized to not distinguish between the strong and weak indeterminacy thesis.
+The strong indeterminacy thesis has been argued by some to be incorrect due to the existence of easy legal cases where some outcomes cannot be legally correct.
+Constitutionalism argues that the authority of government is limited by constitutional law", in contrast to Critical legal studies, which disputes the constraints by constitution.